Ayuba Suleiman Diallo

-Ayuba Suleiman Diallo (1701–1773), also known as Job Ben Solomon, was a prominent Fulani Muslim prince from West Africa who was kidnapped to the Americas during the Atlantic slave trade, having previously sold slaves himself.
+Ayuba Suleiman Diallo (1701–1773), also known as Job Ben Solomon, was a prominent Fulani Muslim prince from West Africa who was kidnapped and trafficked to the Americas during the Atlantic slave trade.

 Born in Bundu, Senegal (West Africa), Ayuba's memoirs were published as one of the earliest slave narratives, in Thomas Bluett's Some Memories of the Life of Job, the Son of the Solomon High Priest of Boonda in Africa; Who was enslaved about two Years in Maryland; and afterwards being brought to England, was set free, and sent to his native Land in the Year 1734.
 However, this version is not a first-person account.
-A first-hand account of Ayuba's capture by Mandinkas and eventual return home can be found in Francis Moore's Travels into the Inland Parts of Africa.
+A first-hand account of Ayuba's capture and eventual return home can be found in Francis Moore's Travels into the Inland Parts of Africa.

 Early life

 Ayuba Suleiman Ibrahima Diallo was born c.
 1701 in Bondu, in the state of Futa Tooro.
-His family were well-known religious leaders of the Muslim Fulbe people—Diallo's grandfather had founded Bondu, and his father, Suleiman Diallo, was a religious and political leader.
-As a child, Diallo was acquainted with Sambo, the prince of Futa, and the two studied the Quran and Arabic.
-Diallo had married two wives and fathered several children by the end of the 1720s.
+His family were well-known religious leaders of the Muslim Fulbe people—Diallo's grandfather, Malik Sy, had founded Bondu, and his father, Suleiman Diallo, was a religious and political leader.
+Bundu was founded during one of the early Fulani Jihads against the Mande people.
+Thus, many of the Mande people indigenous to the region were enslaved by the Fulani rulers of Bundu, such as Ayuba's father Suleiman Diallo.
+As a child, Ayuba was acquainted with Sambo, the prince of Futa, and the two studied the Quran and Arabic.
+Ayuba had married two wives who were previously his slaves and fathered several children by the end of the 1720s.

 Capture and enslavement

-Diallo travelled to the coast in 1730, intending to purchase supplies, such as paper, and sell two slaves owned by his father to a factor working for the Royal African Company.
-While on the trip, Diallo and Lamine Ndiaye, a translator, were captured by Mandingo people and themselves sold into slavery.
+Diallo travelled to the coast in 1730, intending to purchase supplies, such as paper, and sell two Mande (or Mandinka) slaves owned by his father to a factor working for the Royal African Company.
+While on the trip, Diallo and Loumein Ndiaye, a translator, were captured by the Mandinka in retaliation and sold into slavery.

-The Mandingo invaders shaved the heads of Diallo and Loumein to make them appear as war captives, and thereby supposedly legitimately enslavable, as opposed to their actual condition of people captured in a kidnapping raid for the specific purpose of selling slaves for financial profit.
+The Mandinkas shaved the heads of Diallo and Loumein to make them appear as war captives, and thereby supposedly legitimately enslavable, as opposed to their actual condition of people captured in a kidnapping raid for the specific purpose of selling slaves for financial profit.
 The two men were sold to factors of the Royal African Company.

 Ayuba subsequently convinced the slave ship captain, named Pike, that they had previously met when Ayuba himself was selling slaves.
 He convinced Pike of his high social status and explained that his father was capable of paying a ransom.
 Pike granted Ayuba leave to send word to Ayuba's family.
 A messenger was sent, but did not return in time.
 At the behest of Pike's superior, Captain Henry Hunt, the two captives (Ayuba and Loumein) were sent across the Atlantic to Annapolis, Maryland without further delay.
 Here, Diallo was delivered to another factor, Vachell Denton.
 At this time, his name was changed and Diallo became known as Job Ben Solomon, which is the biblical translation of his original name.